biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 In this course, we will use the genomic data generated for [_Oryza sativa_ Japonica](https://plants.ensembl.org/Oryza_sativa/Info/Index) (rice) in a project called the [3000 Rice genomes project](http://iric.irri.org/resources/3000-genomes-project), which is an international effort to resequence a core collection of >3000 rice accessions from 92 countries.
 We will use the re-sequencing data generated in this project to identify genomic variants in this plant species.

 The data from the 3000 Rice genomes project is openly available at the European Nucleotide Archive [ENA](https://www.ebi.ac.uk/ena/browser/home).
-It is accessible using the following sudy id [PRJEB6180](https://www.ebi.ac.uk/ena/browser/view/PRJEB6180)
+It is accessible using the following study id [PRJEB6180](https://www.ebi.ac.uk/ena/browser/view/PRJEB6180)

 ## Log in the Ubuntu virtual machine